Section 301 of the Trade Act of 1974: Consequences

-If the USTR includes a country on a Special 301 Report watchlist because it has violated a trade agreement, the U.S. government may initiate dispute settlement proceedings at the World Trade Organization (WTO) or any other trade agreement establishing dispute settlement provisions, such as a free trade agreement, such as the North American Free Trade Agreement (NAFTA).
-The U.S. government can also impose unilateral trade sanctions, such as the Generalized System of Preferences (GSP).
+If the USTR includes a country on a Special 301 Report watchlist because it has violated a trade agreement, the US government may initiate dispute settlement proceedings at the World Trade Organization (WTO) or any other trade agreement establishing dispute settlement provisions, such as a free trade agreement, such as the North American Free Trade Agreement (NAFTA).
+The US government can also impose unilateral trade sanctions, such as the Generalized System of Preferences (GSP).

 This has happened a number of times with regard to various countries.
 For example, the United States imposed unilateral trade sanctions on Ukraine under section 301 on December 20, 2001, including tariffs on metals, footwear, and other imports, because the USTR had concluded that Ukraine had failed to enforce copyright in relation to music CDs and their export.
 Similarly, the Trump administration imposed trade sanctions under section 301 on China in March 2018, setting off the 2018 China–United States trade dispute.